Nikita-Gz/News-Aggregator-with-NLP/README.md

 Container structure:
 Django website container <=> PostgreSQL container <=> Airflow containers for news aggregation & NLP

-How to launch and how to use: WIP
+How to launch and how to use:
+Project currently has issues on deployment, unfortunately